 Many of these symptoms overlap with celiac disease which is why the proper follow-up celiac disease testing is important.
 As a refresher this includes a celiac blood test every 3-6 months after diagnosis until your results normalize, and a nutrient panel as needed until normalized.

-If you’re experiencing iron deficiency anemia with celiac disease, following both iron labs and celiac labs can help you determine which is causing what symptom.
+If you’re experiencing any anemia with celiac disease, following both complete blood counts, nutrition labs and celiac labs can help you determine which is causing what symptom.

 So for example, say you’re still tired on a gluten-free diet.
 If your celiac labs are normalizing but your iron is still pretty low, you could deduce your symptoms are related to iron deficiency.
 Versus if your celiac panel comes back high but your iron is normal, you can guess that your symptoms are related to gluten exposure.

 Getting enough gluten-free iron-rich foods is important for celiac disease.
 This is because with celiac, the body struggles to absorb iron due to gut damage from gluten.
 In this way, gluten interferes with iron absorption as it damages the small intestines of those with celiac.
 Thus, impacting the intestine’s ability to absorb iron.
 This impaired absorption puts you at risk for iron deficiency anemia.

 Not only that, but a gluten-free diet often lacks iron-fortified foods.
 This can increase risk of iron-deficiency anemia.
 Additionally, iron is essential for fertility with celiac disease.
 With low iron levels being linked to poor egg health and a diminished ability to ovulate in women.

 But don’t worry, you can fix your iron status.
 Sticking to a gluten-free diet can help iron deficiency in celiac disease as it helps heal the small intestine.
 This in turn, will help the body better absorb nutrients like iron.
 Additionally, increasing iron intake with gluten-free iron-rich foods can help too.